jonnonz1/nz-statute-book/acts/public/1987/auckland-airport-act-1987.md

 (7) Debt securities issued under subsection (5) shall be issued— (a) 50% to the Minister of Finance:
   (b) 50% to the constituent authorities in accordance with the shareholding percentage of each constituent authority.
-(8) Nothing in subsections (1)(b) and (2) of section 60 of the Companies Act 1955 shall apply in respect of equity securities issued pursuant to subsection (5) of this section.
+(8) Nothing in subsections (1)﻿(b) and (2) of section 60 of the Companies Act 1955 shall apply in respect of equity securities issued pursuant to subsection (5) of this section.
 (9) Assets that are fixed to, or are under or over, any land may vest in the company under this Act notwithstanding that no interest in the land also vests in the company under this Act and in any such case the asset and the land shall be regarded as separate assets each capable of separate ownership.
+(10) An order under subsection (3) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 7 Additional provisions relating to vesting of airport assets and airport liabilities in company
 (1) Nothing effected or authorised by this Act—